Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, we introduce Virology-Informed Neural Networks (VINNs), a robust machine learning approach for capturing the complex dynamics of viral infection, even in the absence of experimental data of certain model compartments.
-VINNs, derived from the popular Physics-Informed Neural Networks (PINNs), offer an alternative way to traditional numerical methods for solving system of differential equations.
-This approach capitalizes on the efficiency of neural networks to uncover the hidden dynamics inherent in a system of differential equations by minimizing a loss function that combines both data loss and residual loss.
-Applying this advanced VINNs approach, this study aims to investigate the complex dynamics of severe HBV infection.
-To this end, a recently proposed HBV infection dynamics model, as described by Sutradhar and Dalal \cite{r2024_sutradhacytoplasmic}, is considered.
-Their study revealed that cytoplasmic recycling of capsids can enhance HBV infection—a noteworthy and relatively new finding.
-To validate their model and estimate its parameters, they minimized the mean squared error between available experimental data and predicted values of HBV DNA-containing capsids.
+The inverse-forward framework is a traditional approach for forecasting infectious diseases.
+In this method, the parameters governing disease dynamics are first inferred from available data, and then used to generate future outcomes.
+In recent years, Physics-Informed Neural Networks (PINNs) have gained recognition as a powerful inverse-forward modeling framework, offering an alternative to traditional numerical methods.
+This approach capitalizes on the efficiency of neural networks to uncover the dynamics inherent in a system of differential equations by minimizing a loss function that combines both data loss and residual loss.
+Despite significant advances, standard PINNs often struggles to estimate the parameter values of a system from the available experimental data when the parameters have significant variations in the order of magnitudes relative to each other.
+Recently, \textit{Disease-Informed Neural Network (DINNs)}, a modified version of PINNs, have addressed these challenges and offers a robust technique for parameter estimation tasks, even when they differ by significant orders of magnitude.
+The key idea behind this technique lies in designing a feed-forward neural network that normalizes the input data and enables effective estimation of parameters associated with viral dynamics.
+Applying this advanced \textit{DINNs} approach, this study aims to investigate the complex dynamics of HBV infection.
+To this purpose, a recently proposed HBV infection dynamics model, as described by Sutradhar and Dalal \cite{r2024_sutradhacytoplasmic}, is considered.
+In order to validate their model and estimate its parameters, they minimized the mean squared error between experimental data and predicted values of HBV DNA-containing capsids.
 However, relying solely on the data loss introduces a fundamental limitation: the model learns to fit the experimental data points but lacks enforcement of the underlying mechanistic constraints governing the system.
-This data-driven approach does not ensure physically consistent dynamics outside the observed data range.
-Through VINNs, we address this limitation by incorporating an additional residual loss term, which enforces the governing differential equations of the system \eqref{main model} during training.
+This purely data-driven approach relies solely on interpolation and thus fails to ensure physically consistent dynamics outside the observed data range.
+Through \textit{DINNs}, we address these limitations by incorporating an additional residual loss term, which enforces the governing differential equations of the system \eqref{main model} during training.
 This inclusion ensures that the model not only fits the available data but also adheres to the fundamental physical principles underlying viral transmission and progression.
-By embedding domain knowledge into the learning process, VINNs enhance model robustness, improve parameter estimation, and provide biologically meaningful predictions beyond the range of available experimental data.
-In the context of HBV infection, the novelty of this VINN approach is two-fold: (i) the determination of the concentrations of uninfected hepatocytes, infected hepatocytes, HBV DNA-containing capsids, and virions based on the temporal information, and (ii) the estimation of unknown model parameters by employing a fast and comprehensive inverse framework.
+By embedding domain knowledge into the learning process, \textit{DINNs} enhance model validation, improve parameter estimation, and provide biologically reliable predictions beyond the training interval.
+In the context of HBV infection, the novelty of these \textit{DINNs} approach is two-fold: (i) the determination of the concentrations of uninfected hepatocytes, infected hepatocytes, HBV DNA-containing capsids, and virions based on the temporal information, and (ii) the estimation of unknown model parameters by employing a fast and comprehensive inverse framework.